CaptureContext/swift-declarative-configuration/README.md

 #### DataSource

-`OptiomalDataSource` and `DataSource` types are very similar to the `Handler`, but if `Handler<Input>` is kinda `OptionalDataSource<Input, Void>`, the second one may have different types of an output.
+`OptionalDataSource` and `DataSource` types are very similar to the `Handler`, but if `Handler<Input>` is kinda `OptionalDataSource<Input, Void>`, the second one may have different types of an output.
 Usage is similar, different types are provided just for better semantics.

 ## Installation